ReZeroS/git/README.md

 8. Now we get the first point: `checkout`.
 Pick a commit id from the `log` and checkout whether things as expected.

-   - find bug todo: chinese file or dir name got messy code
+   - [fixed with getBytes(Charsets.UTF-8)] find bug todo: chinese file or dir name got messy code

 9. `tag` will alias commit id, and at this time, you will get first inner core concept.